sanjeev74kr/Feedback360/README.md

 Typescript

-Steps to run:->
+* Steps to run:->

 To run this project, follow the steps below:

-Clone the repository:
+1. Clone the repository:

 https://github.com/sanjeev74kr/Restaurant_Review_App.git

-Install dependencies:
+2. Install dependencies:

-cd Restaurant_Review_App
+cd Restaurant-Review-App

 npm install

-Configure the environment variables:
+3. Configure the environment variables:

 Create a .env file in the root directory of the project and set the following environment variables:
 MONGODB_URI=